 Make a start.

-I am placing these social network sites in what I believe to be 'the order of importance for 2020', again, purely my opinion, but of course, I try and also base these on the current trends and any stats that I've observed over the last few years.
+I'm placing these social network sites in what I believe to be 'the order of importance for 2022', again, purely my opinion and based on my experience.
+Of course, I try and also base these on the current trends and any stats that I've observed over the last few years.

-As of June 2018, Instagram reached 1 billion users worldwide, 500 million of which are active daily users.
+As of 2020, Instagram reached 1.08 billion users worldwide, 500 million of which are daily active users.
 (Source)

-Interestingly, you can see the growth trend over the last 8 years or so above.
+Interestingly, you can see the growth trend over the last few years or so above.

-And let's be honest, 1 billion users are pretty big audience to tap into, especially when you consider that 60% of Instagram users claim that they've learned about a new product or a service using the platform.
+And let's be honest, 1 billion users is a pretty big audience to tap into, especially when you consider that 60% of Instagram users claim that they've learned about a new product or a service using the platform.

 Even if you have no idea where to start with Instagram, you simply can't afford to ignore it anymore.

-I would assess their content quality and check the comments and Likes.
+I would assess their content quality and check the engagement value (comments and Likes).
 See what their followers are engaging and responding to the most.
 Check how often those other brands are posting on Instagram too.
 Takedown as many notes as you can.

-By learning from other brands and businesses, you will have a better idea of how to construct your own marketing strategy for Instagram in 2020.
+By learning from other brands and businesses similar to your own, you will have a better idea of how to construct your own marketing strategy for Instagram.

 Once you start distributing your own content, you can begin fine-tuning your tactics according to your audience and level of engagement.

 A useful tool I use for scheduling content on Instagram is CoSchedule.
 It's useful for me, and it might be useful for you too.
-I can also use Analytics tools in CoSchedule to make sure I'm posting the right type of content at the right time of day.
+CoSchedule also boasts some pretty useful Analytics tools I can use to make sure I'm posting the right type of content at the right time of day.

 One more thing regarding Instagram.
-Organic reach is NOT dead, despite what you may have read or watched in an online video, especially recently!
+Organic reach is NOT dead, despite what you may have read or watched somewhere on the big bad web, especially recently!